 The profile of the gambling addict has changed considerably over the past two decades, say the Wexlers.
 Back then only about one in five of the individuals they were helping were women.
 That percentage has continued to grow as more ‘escape gamblers’ attracted to slot machines have experienced problems.

 Many programs that treat alcohol use disorders fail to detect a co-occurring issue with gambling, and that’s the behavior an individual will turn back to upon leaving treatment.
 It’s difficult these days to identify an individual who is not affected by some cross-addiction, the Wexlers say.

 Gambling, often seen as a socially acceptable and legal pastime causing no harm when practiced in moderation, is, on the other hand, currently adversely affecting an increasing number of individuals, including teenagers.
-If you have any doubts about whether you have a gambling addiction, consider taking a look at the Screening Tools on the NCPG (National Council on Problem Gambling) website.
+If you have any doubts about whether you have a gambling addiction, for starters consider these 20 questions found at the Gamblers Anonymous website.